react-cosmos/react-cosmos/docs/getting-started/next.md

 # Next.js

-> _**Warning**: React Server Components and Next.js App Router are new technologies and their integration with React Cosmos is fresh from the oven.
+> _**Warning** React Server Components and Next.js App Router are new technologies and their integration with React Cosmos is fresh from the oven.
 That said, get ready for something awesome!_

 This guide covers how to integrate React Cosmos with Next.js 13.4+.
 It includes support for **React Server Components**.
 The Cosmos Renderer switches seamlessly between Server and Client components in the same project.